Finished 4 of 8 @ 7/1

 BET ON US RACING You can place single and some exotic bets with many of the following UK bookmakers: Bet365 | William Hill | Coral | Sky Bet | Paddy Power | Betfred | Ladbrokes | Unibet | Betfair | Tote

-Selection: Dreaming Bro (6)
+Selection: Beach Invasion (6)

 No exotics